nus-cs1010-2425-s2/website/docs/about.md

 -   Students may use AI tools to assist them to complete their formative assessments (quizzes, problem sets, and programming exercises).
 The use of AI tools, however, should be moderated and used to help students achieve the learning outcomes of CS1010.
 It is pointless to use AI tools to generate answers to formative assessments.
 -   Students should familiarise themselves with the NUS policy [on the use of AI tools](https://libguides.nus.edu.sg/new2nus/acadintegrity#s-lib-ctab-22144949-4) and [the guidelines for using AI tools for academic work](https://libguides.nus.edu.sg/new2nus/acadintegrity#s-lib-ctab-22144949-5)

-### Discussion and Plagiarism

--   We encourage discussions among students for programming exercises, but each student should be responsible for writing his/her code and should give credit to others when appropriate.
--   NUS and the School of Computing have a high standard of academic honesty and take any violation seriously.
-In the context of computing modules, source code plagiarism -- copying code from another source and attributing it as one's code -- is a serious violation.
-Please read the page Preventing Plagiarism from the school's website to familiarize yourself with the policy.
--   CS1010 adopts a "no mercy" policy when it comes to disciplinary action on plagiarism.
-Both parties, the student who copied, and the student who allowed others to copy, will be penalized equally.
--   Considering that the programming exercises are meant to be formative and contribute very little to the grade of CS1010, there is no point in plagiarising when solving programming exercises.
-Doing so would not help students learn and prepare them for the practical exams.
+### Collaboration on Programming Exercises

+-   As a key component through which students learn problem-solving and programming skills, the programming exercises are best solved with an individual effort.
+-   Students are, however, free to collaborate and learn from each other.
+If the exercises are solved with the help of others, students should give credit to those who helped them (as part of C comments) as good professional etiquette.
+-   Copy-pasting from collaborators (or other online sources) when solving programming exercises would not help students learn.
+Our experience indicates that students whose exercise submissions exhibit high similarity with other students tend to perform poorly in practical exams.
+-   A good rule of thumb to follow is Gilligan Island's Rule: After discussing with others, engage in 30 minutes of mind-numbing activities, before working again on an exercise question without referring to any notes of the discussion.
+This approach ensures that the student can reconstruct the solution based on what he/she has understood through the discussion.

 ### Late/Missed Submission Policy

 -   No late submission will be considered for quizzes and programming exercises.
-Note that students are allowed to miss up to 10% of the submissions.
--   Students who have to miss more than 10% of their submissions should email zhaojin@comp.nus.edu.sg with a justification for missing the deadline within 24 hours of the deadline.
-Only medical, academic, and compassionate reasons can be considered (e.g., representing NUS for a sports event is OK; Attending a wedding is not).
-Documented proofs (e.g., medical certificates) are required.
+-   Students are allowed to miss up to 10% of the total marks for each formative assessment.
+The 5% weightage for quizzes is calculated with the formula $\min(5, \frac{5x}{0.9\times N})$, where $N$ is the total available marks for quizzes and $x$ is the attained marks by a student.
+The 5% weightage for programming exercises is calculated similarly.
--   Tutors are not obligated to provide feedback on code that are submitted late.
+-   Tutors are not obligated to provide feedback on exercise submissions that are late without acceptable justification.
+-   Students who have been approved by the university to be on [LOA](https://www.nus.edu.sg/registrar/administrative-policies-procedures/undergraduate/leave-of-absence) for an extended period (over one week) should discuss their learning and assessment plan with the teaching team separately.
+Such students may be given alternative deadlines for assessments.
+-   Students who have been approved by the university to be on [LOA](https://www.nus.edu.sg/registrar/administrative-policies-procedures/undergraduate/leave-of-absence) for an extended period (over one week) should discuss their learning and assessment plan with the teaching team separately.
+Such students may be given alternative deadlines for assessments.

 ### Absence from Midterm and Practical Exams

--   Students who are absent during a practical exam or the midterm test {++ must email zhaojin@comp.nus.edu.sg ++} with a justification for missing the exam within 24 hours after the end of the exam.
+-   Students who are absent during a practical exam or the midterm test must inform the teaching team by filing a request ticket with a justification for missing the exam within 24 hours after the end of the exam.
 Only medical, academic, and compassionate reasons can be considered (e.g., representing NUS for a sports event is OK; Clashes with another course activity is OK; Attending a concert is not).
-Documented proofs (e.g., medical certificates, email from the other course instructor) are required.
+Documented proofs (e.g., medical certificates, an email from the other course instructor) are required.
 -   Being absent without justification during a practical exam or the midterm test will result in 0 marks for the corresponding assessment.
 -   An alternative assessment will be arranged for students who are absent during the midterm or practical exams with valid justification.
+-   Note that there is no second alternative assessment if a student is absent from the alternative assessment.
+Students who miss the alternative assessment can file for special consideration at the end of the semester.
+Details for filing for special consideration can be found at the NUS Student Portal (look under Special Consideration).

 ### Absence from Final Exam